Eric Aldwinckle: Career

 He returned to his Toronto design practice in late 1945.
 When Frank Carmichael died suddenly he found himself in charge of the Ontario College of Art`s New School of Design.
 Educational administration was not for him and he resigned in 1946.
 In 1948, he created several covers and inside drawings for the Varsity Graduate magazine.
 He then worked as Graphic Arts Designer for the University of Toronto from 1948 to 1953.
 His celebrity as a returned war artist helped him land high-profile mural commissions with the Sunnybrook Hospital and Ontario Hydro.
 In 1961 he designed the coat of arms for the newly founded York University.

 In 1954, along with Frederick Varley and others, he visited the Soviet Union on the first Canadian cultural exchange of the Cold War, and their travels were documented in a Maclean's article.
 Although he was never a communist and undertook this visit out of curiosity, it is likely that this visit made him ideologically 'suspect' and may have adversely affected his career from this point forward.

 As a mature designer, he continued to work steadily during the 1950s, counting as his clients Imperial Oil, the University of Toronto, Ryerson, York University and the Stratford Festival.
 He was not a prolific fine artist, however, which guaranteed him a low profile in comparison to other war artists, such as Alex Colville, Lawren P. Harris or Jack Shadbolt.

 Aldwinckle was an out-of-the-box thinker decades before the term became popular.
 He was a student of Theosophy (his book Two Fables was published by the Theosophical Press in 1950), an accomplished chef, raconteur, astrologer, composer of music, playwright, writer, and social critic.
 He enjoyed mentoring young artists, and influenced the careers of the late composer Harry Somers (his correspondence with Somers is in the McMaster University Archives, RC0385), Academy Award-winning filmmaker Christopher Chapman, muralist York Wilson and designer Theo Dimson.

-While his work as a war artist and as a graphic art designer were his most visible contribution, perhaps his most enduring legacy will be his role in the establishment of Killarney Provincial Park, the area where members of the Group of Seven painted some of their works.
+He also played a role in the establishment of Killarney Provincial Park, an area later associated with paintings by members of the Group of Seven.